91nunocosta/prot/README.md

 the extract and load tasks.

 2. Extract and load the XML files in chunks.
 That would allow handling XML files that don't fit into memory.

-Furthermore, it would enable fine-tuning the _neo4j_ transactions size.
+3. Fine-tune the _neo4j_ transactions size, buffering the extracted nodes and relationships if needed.

-3. Develop bulk _create_ and _merge_ operations optimized for _tree-shaped graphs_.
+4. Develop bulk _create_ and _merge_ operations optimized for _tree-shaped graphs_.
 Here we could use several heuristics:

    1. Assign univocal identifiers for every _node_ based on the corresponding XML